Porssari/.github/profile/README.md

-## Pörssäri is smart API to control devices based on Nord Pool Spot-prices.
+## Pörssäri client script repository.
+Pick your device to get a client script for your Pörssäri-device.

 <!--